gwastro/pycbc/docs/ahope/template_bank.rst

 * tmpltbank-link-to-matchedfltr - OPTIONAL.
 If this is given ahope will attempt to ensure a one-to-one correspondence between template banks and matched-filter outputs.
 This may not work in all cases and should be considered an option to be used for comparing with ihope output.

+The following options apply only to a specific executable.

+* analysis-length = LENGTH_IN_SECONDS (pycbc_geom_nonspinbank only) - REQUIRED.
+The amount of time in seconds that will be used for frames for PSD generation.

 $$$$$$$$$$$$$$$
 [executables]
 $$$$$$$$$$$$$$$